 The PSM has three progressive tiers:

 What makes PSM unique is its exam-only approach.
-Unlike most certifications, there are no prerequisites in form of attended training sessions (recommended but not mandatory).
+Unlike most certifications, there are no prerequisites in the form of attended training sessions (recommended but not mandatory).
 This offers one of the lowest barriers to entry for beginners seeking Scrum certification.

 My personal highlight is the absence of renewal criteria.
 This means once you pass, you own it for life—even without ongoing education.
 While this doesn't mean you should stop learning, it does reduce the administrative load of perpetual recertification.

 The Certified ScrumMaster is perhaps the most widely recognized of all Scrum Master certifications.
 The Scrum Alliance has done an excellent job of establishing CSM as a gold standard in traditional corporate environments.
+For those seeking flexibility, CSM training online with certificate provides a convenient way to gain this prestigious credential.

 The CSM certification path includes:

-One disadvantage is the renewal requirement every two years which mandates SEUs (Scrum Educational Units) through newer training.
+One disadvantage is the renewal requirement every two years, which mandates SEUs (Scrum Educational Units) through newer training.
 Regardless, this policy ensures certified individuals are up to date with best practices.

 Where the CSM undoubtedly excels is in the community support.
 The Scrum Alliance has developed an extensive community of practitioners that offers regular events, resources, and valuable connections that help throughout one's career.